kubeflow/kubeflow/ROADMAP.md

 * Users can consume Kubeflow in their own, isolated namespace
 * Upgrades will require downtime

-## Kubeflow 1.1 Features, Target release: Late June 2020
+## Kubeflow 1.1 Features, Release Date: Late June 2020

 Kubeflow 1.1 will continue to enhance enterprise grade functionality for secure operations and upgrades.
 1.1 will also simplify ML workflows to improve data scientist productivity.

-The following features are under design review:
+The following features were delivered in Kubeflow 1.1:

 * Process and tools for upgrades from Release N-1 to N i.e. 1.0.x to 1.1, [#304](https://github.com/kubeflow/kfctl/issues/304)
 * Additional security use cases for GCP users (including support for private GKE & Anthos Service Mesh),[design doc](https://cloud.google.com/service-mesh/docs); [#1705](https://github.com/kubeflow/website/issues/1705)